University_

 • Analysis of longitudinal data to understand relationships between lifestyle risk factors, mental health, and the built environment.

-The PhD student will be located at the Matilda Centre for Research in Mental Health and Substance Use, a world-class research institute with comprehensive in-built supports for Higher Degree Research students and a strong legacy in fostering the next generation of academic experts.
+The PhD student will be located at the Matilda Centre for Research in Mental Health and Substance Use, a world-class research institute with comprehensive in-built support for Higher Degree Research students and a strong legacy in fostering the next generation of academic experts.

 Knowledge or experience in the areas of prevention, mental health or adolescent health will be strongly valued.
 For any questions about the opportunity or application process, please contact Dr Katrina Champion, the project lead at katrina.champion@sydney.edu.au.